-The IQ scale is a standardized scoring system with an average of 100 and a standard deviation of 15, dividing scores into classifications from Extremely Low (below 70) to Very Superior (130 and above).
+The IQ scale is a standardized scoring system with an average of 100 and a standard deviation of 15.
+It divides scores into seven IQ ranges — also called IQ levels — running from Extremely Low (below 70) to Very Superior (130 and above).
 It is not a ruler that measures a fixed quantity of intelligence; it is a ranking system that tells you where a person's test performance sits relative to everyone else's.
-This guide walks through the full scale, the bell curve behind it, how the scale came to be, and what different tests actually measure.
+This guide is also a complete IQ score chart: every IQ range with its classification rating, the share of the population in it and the matching percentile, plus the bell-curve IQ distribution behind them, how IQ scoring works, how the scale came to be, and what different tests actually measure.

 Most modern tests use classification bands modeled on the Wechsler scales, the most widely administered IQ tests in the world: